d-velop/dvelop-app-template-cs/README.md

 You can add AWS-lambda specific ASP.NET Core settings in [LambdaEntryPoint.cs](AwsLambda/EntryPoint/LambdaEntryPoint.cs)

-#### `AwsLambda/Adapter`

-This project implement Domain-Interfaces to AWS specific resources.
-All dependencies of this project will be copied into the AWS-lambda function deployment package.

-You may need to configure the Dependency-Injection in [AdapterInstaller.cs](AwsLambda/Adapter/DependencyIncetion/AdapterInstaller.cs)

 #### `SelfHosted/HostApplication`

 Contains the EntryPoint for AWS-Lambda.
 This project will be used to start your App locally.

 You can specific ASP.NET Core settings in [Program.cs](SelfHosted/HostApplication/Program.cs)

-#### `SelfHosted/Adapter`

-This project adapts the Domain-Interfaces to local resources

 #### `Remote`

 Contains Controller, Views, static assets and Web-Api specific code.

-**Folderstructure**
+*Folderstructure*

-The folder `Constraints` contains a Constrain to enable Content Negotiation for ASP.NET Core 2.1.
+The folder `Constraints` contains a Constraint to enable Content Negotiation for ASP.NET Core 2.1.
 For more information about this topic visit [AspNetCore at Github](https://github.com/aspnet/AspNetCore/issues/3891)

 All WebApi-Controller are stored within `Controller`.
+The DTOs and ViewModel-classes are also stored in this folder.

 `Formatter` contains a pre-configured Input- and Outputformatter for `application/hal+json`.
 For more information about hypermedia visit the [IETF Draft](https://tools.ietf.org/html/draft-kelly-json-hal-08)